 The Village offices provide a variety of games, recreational equipment, vacuums, brooms, and mops, which may be checked-out through the village front desks in exchange for the resident's ID.
 All equipment may be checked out for up to a half hour, then needs to be returned to the Village front desk.
 If student housing equipment becomes damaged, the last person to return the equipment will be charged.
 Students need to provide their own cleanser and cleaning supplies.
-Please check with the Santa Cruz Village front desk to see what is available this year.
+Please check with the village front desk to see what is available this year.
+Note: Residents are responsible for sanitizing all equipment before and after each use.